swcarpentry/DEPRECATED-bc/git/novice/01-backup.md

 +But the Mummy will appreciate the lack of humidity
 ```

 Recall above we mentioned that revisions have a relational structure, for now just like a simple chain; in git, the word `HEAD` always refers to the most recent end of that chain, the last revision you tacked on.
 In other words, `HEAD` means "the most recently saved version".
+Every time you do git commit, a new revision is tacked onto the end of that chain, and `HEAD` moves forward to point at that new latest revision.
 We can step backwards on the chain using the `~` notation;
 `HEAD~1` (pronounced "head minus one")
 means "the previous revision", or `HEAD~12` means "12 revisions ago".
 We can also refer to revisions using